kshalot/kueue/keps/6757-failure-recovery/README.md

 ### Grace Period

-When a pod is marked for termination, it's assigned with a `deletionGracePeriodSeconds`.
+When a pod is marked for termination, it is assigned a `deletionGracePeriodSeconds`.
 This grace period defines the amount of time the pod has to terminate gracefully.
 This KEP defines "pods stuck terminating" as pods that were not terminated **1 minute** after the `deletionGracePeriodSeconds` elapsed.
 The value of 1 minute is chosen to get initial feedback about the feature and help inform the decision on the structure of the API and setting defaults makes sense when graduating to beta.